 Proprietary information refers to valuable and confidential data owned by a business that provides it with a competitive advantage.
 Examples include trade secrets, patented technologies, and exclusive customer lists.

 In business, proprietary information is the secret key to success.
 This unique data gives a company an edge over competitors.
-Let’s explore why it’s crucial and how companies can protect this valuable asset.
+Let’s look at why it matters and how companies can protect this valuable asset.

 Contents